 Thus, the inverse of a rotation is obtained by setting .
 Given a skew-symmetric tensor , we denote the representation defined by the Cayley transform of as the Cayley representation of a rotation:

-The angular velocity tensor associated with the Cayley representation is particularly elegant:
+that holds for , an elegant representation for the angular velocity tensor associated with the Cayley representation can be computed:

 A remaining issue is a physical interpretation of .
 As a skew-symmetric tensor has an axial vector, it is natural to suspect that should be related to the axis and angle of a rotation.
 On pages 121-122 of , Cayley showed that this was indeed the case.
 In fact, he pointed out that the axial vector of is none other than the Rodrigues vector :